GeoscienceAustralia/ptha/propagation/SWALS/README.md

 This makes model setup quite flexible.

 # Test suites
-SWALS includes a validation test suite with a variety of (mostly tsunami-type) problems.
+SWALS includes a [validation test suite](./tests/validation_tests) with a variety of (mostly tsunami-type) problems.
 In addition to illustrating the kinds of problems that can be solved, the validation test suite serves to illustrate approaches to writing the driver programs, compiling the code, and working with outputs.

-The code also has a unit-test suite, and a separate parallel unit-test suite.
-These test suites are useful to confirm that the installation is working - and reduce the risk of updates breaking the code.
+The code also has a [unit-test suite](./tests/unit_tests), and a separate [parallel unit-test suite](./tests/parallel_tests).
+These test suites are useful to confirm that the installation is working.

 # Two-way nesting
 Two-way nesting is supported using a "multidomain" class which contains one or more single-grid "domains".

-Where domains with different resolution overlap, the finer one is assumed to be the "priority domain" which represents the real flow.
+When multidomains contain domains with different resolution that overlap, the finer-resolution one is assumed to be the "priority domain" which represents the real flow.
 Domains with the same resolution should not overlap (because the code would not know which one should be the priority domain), but their boundaries can touch.

 The code automatically generates the domain halos and data structures required to populate halos using information from the corresponding priority domain.
 The